BestTimesToVisit.com Logo

 Top Things to Do

-Go beyond the typical space museum experience and delve into the history of human spaceflight.
-Explore real spacecraft, interact with interactive exhibits, and even meet a real astronaut!
-Insider tip: Book a behind-the-scenes tour for an unforgettable experience.
+Go beyond the typical space museum experience and delve into the history of human spaceflight at Space Center Houston.
+Explore real spacecraft, meet astronauts, and experience immersive simulations that will leave you breathless.
+Insider tip: Book a behind-the-scenes tour for an unparalleled look at NASA's operations.

 Houston Graffiti Park: Urban Art Explosion